-The IGBA strongly supports the negotiation of trade agreements aimed at fostering trade in generic and biosimilar medicines.
+At the same time, the IGBA strongly supports the negotiation of trade agreements aimed at fostering trade in generic and biosimilar medicines.
 The competitiveness of the generic and biosimilar industries is threatened by regulatory divergences with respect to country requirements for the approval and marketing of generic and biosimilar medicines, and excessive standards for intellectual property rights (IPR) protection.
 Specific instances of IPR abuse/misuse, as well as pricing and reimbursement policies are also areas of concern.